Link to contact page Link to publications page

 Further Background Information

 Roché Steyn started his professional education at the University of Pretoria with simultaneous studies in law and psychology, integrating the requirements for undergraduate psychology with the requirements for undergraduate law.
 His aim was interdisciplinary study right from the start.
-His efforts earned him the BLC (Baccalaureus Legum Civilium) degree (with additional courses in psychology).
-During that time he started working (and then continued to work part-time) as a freelance consulting editor, notably editing a number of MBA dissertations as well as the Strategic Management Plan for the Gauteng Government Department of Welfare and Population Development.
-(One of the courses on which he currently teaches is "Professional English Skills".)
-Following his BLC, he embarked on a combination of the LLB degree and Honours degree in psychology, having been granted permission to complete these degrees simultaneously.
+His efforts earned him the BLC degree (with additional courses in psychology and criminology).

-He then went on to combine studies in medical law (focusing on malpractice liability in clinical psychology and psychiatry) and management, completing his LLM degree (for the purpose of which he was awarded the Carmen Nathan Grant of the Unit for Medicine and Law of the University of Pretoria and Unisa to conduct research in the United States) and his Advanced Diploma in Project Management.
+He then went on to combine studies in medical law (focusing on malpractice liability in clinical psychology and psychiatry) and management, completing the LLM degree and the Advanced Diploma in Project Management concurrently.
+He was awarded the Carmen Nathan Grant of the Unit for Medicine and Law of the University of Pretoria and Unisa to conduct research in the United States for the purpose of his LLM.
 The simultaneous completion of the LLM and the AdvDipPM allowed him to incorporate selected principles of project management into his LLM work (in the shape of HMM).
-He achieved distinctions in each of the requirements for the LLM (one of which was a single-session oral examination in medical law, criminal law and the law of delict with a panel of five distinguished professors, including Prof SA Strauss SC and Prof CR Snyman) and also obtained the AdvDipPM with distinction.

 Link to publications page link to homepage